vasylnahuliak/react-native-text-size/README.md

 - Android API 16 or iOS 9.0 and above.

 For versions prior to 0.56 of React Native, please use [react-native-text-size v2.1.1](https://www.npmjs.com/package/react-native-text-size/v/2.1.1)

-See [Manual Installation][2] on the Wiki as an alternative if you have problems with automatic installation.

 ## API